 Investments, primarily stocks, bonds, certain government loans and mortgage-backed certificates, are stated at quoted fair value.
 Temporary cash investments are valued at cost, which approximates fair value.
 Investments in venture capital partnerships, real estate, long/short hedge and infrastructure are valued at estimated fair value, as provided by the Retirement System's investment managers.
 Investment transactions are recorded on the trade date.
 Dividends and interest are recorded as earned.
 Realized gains and losses are computed based on the average cost method.
-Unrealized gains and losses in the fair value of investments held during the period.
+Unrealized gains and losses in the fair value of investments represent the net change in the fair value of the investments held during the period.